firebase/firebase-cpp-sdk/README.md

 The provided `test_windows_x32.bat`, `test_windows_x64.bat`,
 `test_linux.sh` and `test_mac_x64.sh` scripts build the SDKs and execute the unit tests via **ctest** on Windows32, Windows64, Linux and MacOS hosts, respectively.
-These scripts reside the base directory of the repository.
+These scripts reside in the base directory of the repository.

-### Testing Known Issues
+### Known Issues
 - Mac
   - Firestore unit tests are disabled due to a compilation error.
   - When executing tests you may be requested to unlock your Mac OS keychain.